AnastasiaLedovskikh/Doc_Examples/ali_user_guide_en/ug_en.md

 ![Payment method](images/payment_method.png)
 6. Choose a delivery address, a method and a date of the delivery.
 ![Delivery](images/delivery.png)
-7. If you have a promocode you'll need to enter it by clicking **Enter promocode**.
+7. If you have a promocode you will need to enter it by clicking **Enter promocode**.
 ![Enter promocode](images/enter_promocode.png)
 8. Pay for the order by clicking **Place order**. <br>
     An email confirmation will be sent to your registered email address. <br>